cjd2186/Puberry/README.md

 To run the application, follow these steps:

-1. Create the database schema by running `create_database()` function.

-2. Start the Flask application:
+ Start the Flask application:
    ```bash
    python server.py
    ```
+   or

+use gunicorn and wsgi script to run server:
+'''bash
+gunicorn -w 4 -b 127.0.0.1:5000 wsgi:app
+'''

 3. Access the application in your web browser at `http://localhost:5000`.